-This map is a graphic representation of known streams, wetlands, FEMA mapped floodplains, and fish and wildlife habitat areas within Bellevue.
-Site-specific analysis is required to determine whether critical areas exist on individual property.
+Bellevue has numerous hydrologic features that are part of the Critical Area Overlay.
+This map is a graphic representation of known streams, wetlands, FEMA mapped floodplains, and fish and wildlife habitat areas within Bellevue, however, site specific field identification is required to determine whether critical areas exist on individual property.